iifl-logo

 d) Human Resources Development and Industrial Relations:

-IFB is a knowledge-driven organization and its greatest asset is the experience and skill of its employees.
-Recognizing that the workforce will provide critical competitive edge in its growth endeavour, IFB has laid major emphasis on recruiting, maintaining and developing its human asset base.
+IFB is a knowledge-driven organisation and its greatest asset is the experience and skill of its employees.
+Recognizing that the workforce will provide a critical competitive edge in its growth endeavour, IFB has laid major emphasis on recruiting, maintaining and developing its human asset base.
 It offers a wide range of career development programmes including on the job training and job rotation amongst others.
-A highly evolved Human Resource Policy has ensured a minimal rate of attrition amongst executives.
 IFBs welfare activities for employees include Medical Care, Group Insurance, NPS etc.

 e) Key Financial Ratios: